 Unusual requests

-If you don’t usually interact with your CEO and you suddenly receive an urgent email from them asking you to complete a seemingly mundane task (like sending them your phone number), that’s likely the sign of an illegitimate request from a threat actor.
+If you’re rarely interact with your CEO and you suddenly get an urgent email from them asking you to complete a seemingly mundane task (like sharing your phone number), take this as a sign of an illegitimate request from a threat actor.

 unusual requests phishing attempt